michelf/php-markdown/Readme.md

 	adding the attribute `role="doc-endnotes"` to the `<div>` or `<section>` that will enclose the list of footnotes so they are reachable to accessibility tools the same way they would be with the default HTML output.

+*	Fixed deprecation warnings from PHP about usage of curly braces to access characters in text strings.
+	(Thanks to Remi Collet and Frans-Willem Post.)

 PHP Markdown Lib 1.8.0 (14 Jan 2018)